 - Lens Hood (≈ \$10)-Buy a hood specific to the model of your lens.
-(Example on Amazon) - Tripod (≈ \$30) A basic tripod will be helpful for some assignments.
+(Example on Amazon) - Tripod (≈ \$30) A basic tripod will be helpful for long exposures.
 (Example on Amazon)

-No Textbook Required
+No Textbook Required / Optional Resource Books

 There is no textbook required for this course.
 Instead, your success with the course material will depend upon how much time you engage with the online resources in Canvas.